Giving Opportunities for the Music Department

 Maurice joined the recently established Department of Music at Santa Barbara State College in 1940, then on the Riviera Campus.
 He was involved in the transition of a department from one primarily devoted to teacher training to a partnership of advanced scholarship and performance.
 At the same time, he was among a group of Santa Barbara State faculty who lobbied for our eventual inclusion in the University of California system.
 He served as chairman of the department in the early fifties and was an active member of the music faculty until his retirement from the University in 1979.

 On campus, he conducted the University orchestra as well as the UCSB Brass Choir, which achieved a considerable following throughout the state.
 Maurice also founded and directed the All-California High School Symphony Orchestra.
 Over the years, hundreds of talented high school instrumentalists participated in an intensive three-day rehearsal and a concert to an overflow crowd.

 His main instrument was the trumpet, which stimulated his research interests in the study of early brass instruments and in studies of performance stress with the Institute of Environmental Stress at UCSB.

 (Text taken from an article by Carl Zytowski)

-Dr. Schmidhauser chaired the Department of Political Science at the University of Southern California, and has held academic positions at the University of Iowa, Simon Fraser University, and the University of Virginia.
-USC describes him as among the nation's leading scholars in the area of judicial politics, emphasizing public law and judicial behavior, public policy, American politics, plus comparative judicial politics and policies.
+Dr. Schmidhauser chaired the Department of Political Science at the University of Southern California, and held academic positions at the University of Iowa, Simon Fraser University, and the University of Virginia.
+USC described him as among the nation's leading scholars in the area of judicial politics, emphasizing public law and judicial behavior, public policy, American politics, plus comparative judicial politics and policies.

-He has authored or co-authored 10 well-regarded books and many articles.
+He authored or co-authored 10 well-regarded books and many articles.
 While at the University of Iowa, Dr. Schmidhauser archived his work on the backgrounds of Supreme Court justices, considered a milestone accomplishment.